PonomarevDA/dronecan_application/README.md

 # DroneCAN application

-This is a C library that brings up the [libcanard](https://github.com/dronecan/libcanard), platform-specific drivers and serialization together to build a minimal DroneCAN application.
+This is a C library with C++ helpers that brings up the [libcanard](https://github.com/dronecan/libcanard), platform-specific drivers and serialization together to build a minimal DroneCAN application.

 A minimal application includes the following protocol-features: